A receiver represents an endpoint for receiving events.

 body |

-the unaltered event body |
+The unaltered event body |

 headers |

-the unaltered request headers |
+The unaltered request headers |

 template |

-a custom mapping using a template language |
+A custom mapping using a template language |

 The template

-column type currently only supports the jsonnet
+column type currently supports the jsonnet

-templating language.The following jsonnet
+templating language.
+The following jsonnet

 globals are available: